By Heather May

 For those adventurous women who want even more yoga, we have a trip just for you.
 On this women’s trip you can practice poses in the morning and night on the Green River during a four-day Gates of Lodore trip, July 8-11.

 Yoga and Stars and Bikes Oh My!

 October’s new moon is the occasion for more stargazing with a specially trained instructor.
-This time limber up after days spent mountain biking 20 to 30 miles a day in the San Rafael Swell.
-Any stiffness from riding can be smoothed out during morning and afternoon yoga sessions gazing at dramatic landscapes on the Colorado Plateau.
+This time limber up after days spent mountain biking 20 to 30 miles a day in the White Rim Trail.
+On this 4 day trip Oct 9-12, Any stiffness from riding can be smoothed out during morning and afternoon yoga sessions gazing at dramatic landscapes on the Colorado Plateau.